 15. You then need to go to the e-mail address you entered and confirm the ad.
 Once you do that you item is officially published and up for sale.

 Your post will be visible of 45 days.
 If you have price it right, have good photo’s and descriptions your item should sell quickly.
+Don’t forget to take your post down as soon as the item sells to avoid further inquires that waste your time and the callers time.

 One last word of caution, if you did add your cell phone number.
 Craigslist people often cruise the site late at night and early in the morning, and a few seem to forget that not all people stay up past 9pm, nor do all people get up before 7 am.So whether you are an early bird or a night owl to insure your best sleep, turn off the volume of your cell if you have an active ad.